• Facebook

 Are there any approved alarm communicators for the FirstNet frequency use?

-At this time, only DMP, and NAPCO Security Technologies, and Kings III, offer FirstNet approved Eligible Alarm Communicators.
+At this time, only DMP, NAPCO Security Technologies, Kings III, and ADT offer FirstNet approved Eligible Alarm Communicators.

 Other manufactures are making strides to become approved and engineer their systems to the FirstNet network.
 TMA will be assisting all who want to certify to the FirstNet protocol.